quynquyn/lessons/_lessons/class1/lesson25.md

 ---

-# Lesson 1.24: Review
+# Lesson 1.25: Review

-{% include player2.html identifier="vocabulary" class=page.class lesson=page.lesson %}
+{% include player2.html identifier="review" class=page.class lesson=page.lesson %}

 1. **What is this?**
 2. **What are those?**